reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Now we'll replace the `setSquares` and `setXIsNext` calls in `handleClick` in the Board component with a single call to our new `onPlay` function so the Game component can update the Board when a user clicks a square:
+Now you'll replace the `setSquares` and `setXIsNext` calls in `handleClick` in the Board component with a single call to our new `onPlay` function so the Game component can update the Board when a user clicks a square:

 ```jsx {12}
 function Board({ xIsNext, squares, onPlay }) {